ThatCrazyDcGuy/AE-5900_Remote_v1/README.md

 I will not support.
 But i will upload some scripts, pictures and ideas to share with people.

-I'm not a programmer, but i can read what someone has written and implement in my projects.
+I'm not a coder, but i can read what someone has written, i can understand and implement in my projects.

 10/Mar/2026:
 1. Opened github repo